amaynez/Make.com-to-AWS/VBliss_Blog/README.md

 1. Clone this repository
 2. Install the AWS SAM CLI
 3. Deploy the application using `sam deploy --guided`
-4. Configure the necessary API keys and credentials for external services
+4. Configure the necessary API keys and credentials for external services in AWS Secrets Manager

 ## Customization

 To customize this state machine for your specific needs, you may need to modify:

 - Lambda functions and other AWS resources
+- Create your own secrets in Secrets Manager to keep your API keys safe
 - Google Sheets integration details
 - WordPress configuration
 - Flux image generation parameters